Our Virtues and Values

 All things are worthy of our attention, curiosity and study because in each one of them there is the possibility of finding God; and not only God but God doing something for me.

 Curiosity is needed to sustain learning.
-It is what keeps us going through the difficult stuff; it is what opens up new horizons and allows the possibility of ‘finding God in all things.’
+It is what keeps us going when times are difficult.
+It is what opens up new horizons and allows the possibility of ‘finding God in all things.’
 Curiosity is key to education.
 Learning is something to be actively engaged in by probing, seeking, asking, challenging, and questioning until the truth is plain – it is to think for oneself and to become an independent and lifelong learner.

-It is not often that schoolchildren get the opportunity to change the world but in our school we challenge them to ‘think globally and act locally’, to get involved, changing what they can for the time being, using what they have learned to make small differences, so that they are ready for the day when they can make a big difference.
+It is not often that children have the opportunity to change the world but at St Philip Evans we challenge them to ‘think globally and act locally’, to become involved, changing what they can for the time being, using what they have learned to make small differences, so that they are ready for the day when they can make a big difference.

 When, in 1540, he sent St Francis Xavier to bring the gospel to the ends of the earth, St Ignatius said, “Go, set the world ablaze!”
 This is what our school hopes for our pupils as they step out into adult life, active and curious.